 What?
 The video-based lessons set the stage for the culminating, hands-on, and creative “Communities of the Future” group design and building challenge.
 The first lesson introduces the project, the following five lessons delve into the main community categories: waste, food, energy, transportation, and water, and then the final lesson sets students up to start their build.
 The program is designed for students in grades 4 through 7.

 How long?
 We have developed these resources with flexibility in mind.
 Each of the lessons can be completed in just 15-20 minutes, which includes the background and the essential learning to help the students to understand the task and begin their community planning.
-However, if you’d like to take the learning a little deeper or you have the time to reinforce the concepts there is a “buffet” of extension activities, including hands-on activities, games and outdoor learning opportunities.
-After your students watch the 7 video lessons, you need to set aside time for the group work and building of their communities.
+However, if teachers would like to take the learning a little deeper or have the time to reinforce the concepts there is a “buffet” of extension activities, including hands-on activities, games, and outdoor learning opportunities.
+After your students watch the 7 video lessons, teachers also need to set aside time for group work.

 Links to curriculum?
 Communities of the Future ties into the BC curriculum in many ways.
 Direct links can be found with science, social studies, applied skills, design, and technology.
-In fact, we have followed the BC curriculum’s ADST design guidelines for the final culminating activity.
-We also aim to create more curriculum-connected activities as part of the program extensions (i.e. English Language Arts, Arts, Mathematics) as we further develop this resource.
-Specific links to curriculum will be included as part of the program once the pilot has been completed.
-Your ideas are welcome!
+The BC curriculum’s ADST design guidelines are used as a base for the final culminating activity.
+The extension buffer also includes curriculum-connected activities as part of the program extensions (i.e. English Language Arts, Arts, Mathematics).
+Specific links to the curriculum will be included in future versions of the program.

 Assessment?
 The student planning booklet has room for notes, drawings, and reflections on each lesson.
 It also serves as a reference for project ‘design principles’ and contains a success checklist so that students are aware of the assessment criteria.
-Students can also be assessed on participation, contributions to discussion, exit ticket, completion planning booklet, group work, and cooperation.
+A suite of student assessment tools are also included with the program.